tyu008/agisdk/README.md

 The harness will automatically set the `RUNID` environment variable when the `leaderboard` flag is set to `True` and a `run_id` is provided.

+**Important**: For your run to be verified and displayed publicly on the leaderboard, you must contact participate@realevals.xyz after completing your submission.

 ## Example Scripts

 Check out the example scripts in the repository: